Safety Guidelines and Practices

 - Recording relevant information in the patient’s chart (electronic medical record); for example, documenting specific threatening behavior including situation details, date, time, place, witnesses, etc.

-- Informing agency security personnel, your supervisor and partner provider.
+- Informing agency security personnel, your supervisor and partner clinician.

 - Filling out agency-specific incident reports